An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Giordano, Giordani, Giordan, Giorda, Giordanengo, Zordani and many more.

-First found in Venice a city and seaport occupying one of the most remarkable sites of the world.
+First found in Venice (Italian: Venezia), and seaport occupying one of the most remarkable sites of the world.
 Centralizing on the Grand Canal the history of the city can be traced through the different styles of architecture Byzantine, Gothic, early Renaissance and late Renaissance.
 It is rich in ancient palaces, churches, libraries, galleries, monuments, statues, treasures and artifacts.
 Its history is abundant in politics, art, religion, scholarship and conflict.
 The ducal palace was commenced in 1309.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.
 The Giordano family name was documented in Latin as far back as the II and III century under the names of Iordanes or Iordanus.
 Modern records show the surname Giordanengo in the city of Genoa in 1164, with Guglielmo Giordani, who was Ambassador to Federico Barbarossa, the German Emperor who had invaded northern Italy at this time.

 This web page shows only a small excerpt of our Giordanengo research.
 Another 439 words(31 lines of text) covering the years 1683, 1725, 1634, 1705, 1683, 1725, 1633 and 1711 are included under the topic Early Giordanengo History in all our PDF Extended History products.